The LORD possessed me in the beginning of his way, before his works of old.

 God did not experiment, using trial and error, when He created.
 He had infinite wisdom before He created.
 Everything was very good (Gen 1:31).
 He sees the past, present, and future equally.
 There are no contingencies to Him.
 He understands everything forever.
 There are no surprises to Him, no difficulties, no perplexities, and no complexities.

 Pagan gods or idols do not have even the five natural senses, let alone wisdom, and the God of the Bible ridicules them for such a fatal handicap (Ps 115:1-8; 135:1-21).
-Their worshippers may have five senses, but God ridicules them as equally ignorant to the totem poles and other images and statues they worship (Is 44:18-20).
+Their worshippers may have five senses, but God ridicules them as equally ignorant to the totem poles and other images and statues they worship in their lying folly (Is 44:18-20).